Sign up to our Newsletter

 May: LSAT Preparation In Full Swing

 To be fully prepared to take the LSAT, you should study for at least three to four months.
-If you haven't taken the LSAT by the end of your junior year, preparing now should place you in good standing for the end of summer LSAT test dates.
+If you haven't taken the LSAT by the end of your junior year, preparing now should place you in good standing for the end-of-summer LSAT test dates.
 The LSAT is offered nine times per year in:

 • January